sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 Fine point: After an indexed assignment, the variable or property contains a _new_ list or string, a copy of the original list in all but the n-th place, where it contains a new value.
 In programming-language jargon, the original list is not mutated, and there is no aliasing.
 (Indeed, no MOO value is mutable and no aliasing ever occurs.)

-In the list case, indexed assignment can be nested to many levels, to work on nested lists.
-Assume that `l` initially contains the list:
+In the list and map case, indexed assignment can be nested to many levels, to work on nested lists and maps.
+Assume that `l` initially contains the following

 ```
-{{1, 2, 3}, {4, 5, 6}, "foo"}
+{{1, 2, 3}, {4, 5, 6}, "foo", ["bar" -> "baz"]}
 ```

 in the following examples: